 How Long Do I Have To File a Product Liability Lawsuit in Florida?

-Victims have four years to file a personal injury lawsuit under Florida law.
+Victims have two years to file a negligence-related personal injury lawsuit under Florida law.
+However, if your claim rests on strict liability, you may have longer.
 The statute of limitations usually starts running on the date you suffer the injury.

 Depending on the nature of the product and the injuries you’ve sustained, however, you could have more time.
 In some cases, the statute of limitations won’t run until you reasonably should have discovered the harm.

-If you’re concerned about the deadline in your case, call Winters & Yonker, P.A., to take legal action today.
+If you’re concerned about the deadline in your case, call Winters & Yonker Personal Injury Lawyers, to take legal action today.

 Contact a Clearwater Product Liability Lawyer for a Free Consultation